Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 28de4a4 Fix packet decoding: weight is in manufacturer ID field

-I initially thought the weight was encoded in the manufacturer ID field (the first two bytes of the manufacturer-specific data).
-Then I thought the opposite.
-Both were wrong in different ways.
+I initially believed the weight was encoded in the manufacturer ID field (the first two bytes of the manufacturer-specific data).
+Then I believed the opposite.
+Both were wrong, though in interestingly different ways — I was consistently off by exactly one byte, which is the kind of systematic error that makes you feel like you’re nearly right when you’re actually just consistently wrong.

-The actual layout, once I figured it out:
+The actual layout, once I stopped theorising and started reading correctly:

-The status byte was crucial.
-The scale first broadcasts 0x20 when it has a stable weight reading, then 0x21 once it’s also measured impedance (which takes a few more seconds and requires bare feet contact with the electrodes).
+That status byte turned out to be crucial.
+The scale first broadcasts 0x20 when it has a stable weight reading, then 0x21 once it has also measured impedance (which takes a few more seconds and requires bare feet on the electrodes).
+Two phases of revelation, like a mediocre firework.

 def decode_packet(manufacturer_id: int, manufacturer_data: bytes) -> ScaleReading | None: